ktrama/jekyll-now/_posts/2018-03-30-DravImproveTree.md

 [tree](https://github.com/ktrama/ktrama.github.io/blob/master/_files/dravPartition.con.tre.pdf)

 I evaluated the posterior sample of trees using GQD.
-The average GQD decreashe es to **0.2154±0.0199** which is about 19.77% improvement over the birth death tree that is inferred only with cognate classes.
+The average GQD decreases to **0.2154±0.0199** which is about 19.77% improvement over the birth death tree that is inferred only with cognate classes.

 The median root age is 3700 years with 95% HPD interval ranging from 2446 years to 5346 years whereas the authors of the paper report a age range of 3000-6500 years.